zwpku/colvars-finder/docs/math_backgrounds.rst

 Mathematical Backgrounds
 ========================

-.. rubric:: Molecular system
+.. rubric:: Dynamical system

-Assume that the system has :math:`N` atoms and set :math:`d=3N`.
+Assume that the dimension of the system is :math:`d`.
+Let the invariant distribution of the system at temperature :math:`T` be
-Let the invariant distribution of the system at temperature :math:`T` be :math:`d\mu=\frac{1}{Z} \mathrm{e}^{-\beta V}`, where :math:`\beta=(k_BT)^{-1}`, :math:`V` is the potential of the sytem, and :math:`Z` is the normalizing constant.
+:math:`d\mu=\frac{1}{Z} \mathrm{e}^{-\beta V}`, where :math:`\beta=(k_BT)^{-1}`, :math:`V` is the potential of the sytem, and :math:`Z` is the normalizing constant.

 .. rubric:: Training data